cornetthomas/death_by_meeting/README.md

 # Death By Meeting

 These days the office jungle is filled with traps called meetings.
-Once you fall for them, you are trapped in time wasting black hole.
+Once you fall for them, you are trapped in a time wasting black hole.
 Hey, not all meetings are bad.
 But a finding a balance between deep meaningful work and the distraction of meetings is key to have a healthy work spirit.

 Death By Meeting is a fun way to pay attention to this balance.